Competition is one of the constants in business, something that can spur you on and make you better, or something that can bring you down..

 The Triple E series (named Triple E due to its innovations in Economy of scale, Efficiency and reduction of Environmental impact) of ships of Maersk Line starting with MÆRSK MC-KINNEY MØLLER commissioned in 2013 with a capacity of 18,270 TEUs were widely considered as the forerunners of the ULCVs (Ultra Large Container Vessel)..

-The order book of UCLVs has grown dramatically since then with all major players (Cosco, MSC, CMA-CGM, OOCL, UASC to name a few) entering the fray and as of 2017, the largest of these behemoths reported to have a capacity of 21,413 TEUs (OOCL Hong Kong – currently the largest ULCV)..
+The order book of ULCVs has grown dramatically since then with all major players entering the fray to crown their ship as the largest container ship in the world..

 If you are wondering where is the innovation in this, firstly, imagine a single ship averaging +/- 400m in length, +/- 60m wide and +/- 73m high..
 That is almost as long as the 1st hole Par 4 at Augusta or the equivalent of a 4×100 meter relay!!..

-Secondly, imagine a single ship capable of carrying TWENTY ONE THOUSAND TEUs in one go..
+Secondly, imagine a single ship capable of carrying TWENTY FOUR THOUSAND TEUs in one go..

 Thirdly, imagine this big ship requiring only around 22 crew members (in some cases less)..